PyTorchKorea/tutorials-kr/recipes_source/distributed_device_mesh.rst

 Why DeviceMesh is Useful
 ------------------------
 DeviceMesh is useful when working with multi-dimensional parallelism (i.e. 3-D parallel) where parallelism composability is required.
 For example, when your parallelism solutions require both communication across hosts and within each host.
-The image above shows that we can create a 2D mesh that connects the devices within each host, and connects each device with its counterpart on the other hosts in a homogenous setup.
+The image above shows that we can create a 2D mesh that connects the devices within each host, and connects each device with its counterpart on the other hosts in a homogeneous setup.

 Without DeviceMesh, users would need to manually set up NCCL communicators, cuda devices on each process before applying any parallelism, which could be quite complicated.
 The following code snippet illustrates a hybrid sharding 2-D Parallel pattern setup without :class:`DeviceMesh`.